 What You Can Give Your Dog

-Seaweed: This savory treat can have a lot of benefits for your pooch, including an anti tumor response, better immune function, and improved fat metabolism.
+Seaweed: This savory treat can have a lot of benefits for your pooch, including anti-tumor response, better immune function, and improved fat metabolism.

 Doggy Chocolate: If you want your dog to enjoy a chocolate treat, buy them some specialist doggy chocs.
 These are designed for dogs especially, meaning they’re totally safe to give them.